K-C-DaCosta/game_collab/README.md

 I also suggest you use linux (Ubuntu 18.04+ ) because you WILL run into linking problems currently if you try to compile on windows.
 These linking problems **CAN** be resolved, but it's easier if you just use linux for now.

+# Guidelines
+- opt to use iterators where possible
+- try to write make comments into your function and variable names (self document your code)
+- In this project `Unsafe` is **allowed**, you CAN use it just make sure you put a comment justifying your decision and include unit tests.
+Please try to avoid using it all over the place tho